tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    Note that this method never modifies the original file.

    Raises :exc:`IOError` if some error occurs when writing the new file.
+   Raises :exc:`ValueError` if the file itself is invalid.

 .. classmethod:: AudioFile.has_binaries(system_binaries)